-- 2.2 The option appraisals should include diagrammatic option studies to enable the council project team to understand both the positive and negative aspects of proposals which will assist in the selection of a preferred option during later stages.
+2.2 The option appraisals should include diagrammatic option studies to enable the council project team to understand both the positive and negative aspects of proposals which will assist in the selection of a preferred option during later stages.
 Options range from refurbishment, to partial demolition and re- provision to full re-development.
-It should be noted that any redevelopment must ensure that at least the same number of existing council homes are provided within the foot print of the impacted area which contains the four tower blocks and land immediately adjacent.
-This does not include the rest of the estate, the blocks for which are listed in 2.8 below (insert red line map) - 2.3 The wider estate contains a number of low rise buildings and a tenants and residents hall currently used by council officers.
+It should be noted that any redevelopment must ensure that at least the same number of existing council homes are provided within the foot print of the impacted area which contains the four tower blocks and land immediately adjacent shaded blue as follows:

+This does not include the rest of the estate, the blocks for which are listed in 2.8 below and shaded in yellow on the map.

+- 2.3 The wider estate contains a number of low rise buildings and a tenants and residents hall currently used by council officers.
 A community group The Livesey Exchange have funding to develop a number of redundant underground garages for community use.
 This has been put on hold and an alternative site is being developed.
 Should the preferred option include the current site, the consultants will be expected to engage with the Livesey Exchange in developing the options. - 2.4 Preparation of the appraisals will include site surveys and consultation with the existing resident's project team as well as the wider estate.
-During and at key stages the consultant is expected to prepare a) consultation aids from which the Council will be able to use for wider consultation and development in the selection of the preferred option b) an options review report. - 2.5 It is expected that consultation aids and the options review report would as a minimum contain: - A detail description of the options - Diagrammatic drawings - Overall assessment of each option to include pros and cons - Assessment of the impact and consequences to the council - Assessment of the impact and consequences to residents, the local community and other community groups - Financial and sustainability assessment of each option using the council's agreed model - Planning permissions including any requirements for environmental impact statements - Sustainability considerations - Value management - Whole life costs with an estimate assessment of costs - Time frames, phasing options and key mile stones - Risks - Potential legal issues - Technical constraints - Indicative 3D Massing studies with photographic examples of real projects similar to designs proposed - Indicative parking proposals - Indicative amenity space calculations - Density calculations - Mix and tenure plans including unit sizes and floor levels - Layer plans indicating mix and tenure locations

-• Identification of local priorities that could be met and delivered alongside the development
+During and at key stages the consultant is expected to prepare a) consultation aids from which the Council will be able to use for wider consultation and development in the selection of the preferred option b) an options review report. - 2.5 It is expected that consultation aids and the options review report would as a minimum contain: - A detail description of the options - Diagrammatic drawings - Overall assessment of each option to include pros and cons - Assessment of the impact and consequences to the council - Assessment of the impact and consequences to residents, the local community and other community groups - Financial and sustainability assessment of each option using the council's agreed model - Planning permissions including any requirements for environmental impact statements - Sustainability considerations - Value management - Whole life costs with an estimate assessment of costs - Time frames, phasing options and key mile stones - Risks - Potential legal issues - Technical constraints - Indicative 3D Massing studies with photographic examples of real projects similar to designs proposed - Indicative parking proposals - Indicative amenity space calculations, including square meterage for play space for different ages as well? - Density calculations - Mix and tenure plans including unit sizes and floor levels - Layer plans indicating mix and tenure locations - Identification of local priorities that could be met and delivered alongside the development